Aliases for LYZ Gene

 GeneCards Summary for LYZ Gene

 LYZ (Lysozyme) is a Protein Coding gene.
 Diseases associated with LYZ include Amyloidosis, Familial Visceral and Al Amyloidosis.
-Among its related pathways are Innate Immune System and Salivary secretion.
+Among its related pathways are Defensins and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and lysozyme activity.
 An important paralog of this gene is SPACA3.

 UniProtKB/Swiss-Prot Summary for LYZ Gene